Activities People Do When They Hang Around Each Other

 - Frequent the same coffee shop, diner, or club every week.

-Here are some common variable standbys:
+Here are some common standbys:

-- Hanging around someone's place - just mentioned it.
+- Hanging around someone's place - Just mentioned it.

-- Watching t.v. - Same thing, different shows, or different episodes of the same 'appointment' show.
+- Watching TV - Same thing, different shows, or different episodes of the same 'appointment' show.

 - Wandering around or hanging out aimlessly - Could be at the same location, or checking out new areas.